zerolabnet/OpenClash/README.md

 ### Description

 OpenClash compiled without `kmod-inet-diag` dependence.
-For users who're using the stable version (21.02.3 now) which does not have `kmod-inet-diag` in the repository.
+For users who're using the stable version (OpenWrt 21.02.3 now) which does not have `kmod-inet-diag` in the repository.

 ### My changes